mikeizbicki/ucr-cs100/tutorials/strtok/README.md

   //is seen as
   // What happens@to delimiters@ at the ends
   ```
-  For the case where the deliminator is chained together multiple times, each instance where that happens is
+  For the case where the delimiter is chained together multiple times, each instance where that happens is
-  the same as if the deliminator was only placed once.
+  the same as if the delimiter was only placed once.
   ```
   char example_7[] = "@@ What @@happens to @ chained @@@@@ delimiters";
   char *token = strtok(example_7, "@");